Platform McKinsey

 Discounts Not Reflected in the UI

-Special pricing like single-user or project-based discounts were managed manually and not visible to users—leading to confusion and more work for leadership.
+Special pricing like single-user or project-based discounts were managed manually and not visible to users—leading to confusion and more work for our team to explain or manage manually.

 I read that discounts might apply based on the team or charge code, but it wasn’t clear—apparently I need to reach out to find out.